hrax/now-eslint/README.md

 ## TODO/Nice to have

+- TODO: i18n; allow for reports to be translated
+- TODO: allow profile eslint customization via separate json file in profile folder
+- TODO: allow profile report customization via separate json file in profile folder
 - TODO: Allow to skip linting default values
 - TODO: Allow to mark and skip changes that have field "active" = false
 - TODO: Allow to conditionally lint fields (e.g. if other_field is true/false or if other_field is empty/not empty)
-- TODO: setup to run against specific eslint config not the project one!
 - Nice to have: custom parse complex changes (e.g. workflow) to be able to lint selected nested complex records

 ## Patch Notes
 ### v0.0.4

 - Updated nodejs engine to support NodeJS v12
-- Major refactoring and package separation (common ServiceNow objects v Linter specific)
+- Major refactoring and package separation (common ServiceNow objects vs Linter specific)
 - Replaced xml-js with xmldom and xpath parsing of update xml payload as it is more precise
 - Added proxy connection url, that can be used in case proxy connection is required (proxy setting per profile)
 - Replaced HTML report with PDF (which decreased the report size as well)
-- Added NowProfile class that will be later used per-instance profile separation
+- Added NowProfile class that is used per-instance profile separation
+- Profile separation; profiles are stored in the current user home folder in folder `.now-eslint-profiles` and every profile folder has prefix `profile_`
-- Updated current cli to work for CWD profile setup (will be refactored to profile separation)
+- Decreased amount of resources that need to be copied to the created profile
+- Hopefully prepared the profiles for more customization

 ### v0.0.3